needle-mirror/com.unity.xr.arsubsystems/Documentation~/index.md

 If you are implementing one of the AR Subsystems in this package (for example, you are a hardware manufacturer for a new AR device), you need to implement a concrete instance of the relevant abstract base class this package provides.
 Those types are typically named `XR<feature>Subsystem`.

 Each subsystem has a nested class called `IProvider`.
-This is the primary interface you'll need to implement for each subsystem you plan to support.
+This is the primary interface you must implement for each subsystem you plan to support.

 ### Tracking subsystems